nsacyber/HIRS/docs/tools/eventlogtool/elt-use-linux.md

 !!! note

-    In HIRS, the Event# is not part of the TPM Event Log but is useful to display for identification purposes.
+    In HIRS, the Event# is not part of the TPM Event Log, but it is displayed because it is useful for identification purposes.

 ## Displaying Events